-16. Address Space Layout Randomization ("ASLR") is a security technique that protects software by shuffling it in computer memory.
+- 15. Address Space Layout Randomization ("ASLR") is a security technique that protects software by shuffling it in computer memory.
 Prior to implementing ASLR, modern-day operating systems often loaded software into predictable memory locations.
 That predictability allowed attackers to pinpoint specific potions of software and manipulate them in unintended ways.
-In response to this grave threat, many operating systems now utilize ASLR to reduce predictability by shuffling software to random memory locations.

-17. The Android Operating System ("Android" or "Android OS") utilizes ASLR technology to protect itself and other software from abuse.
-Android began implementing ASLR technology as early as version 2, and advertised more robust implementations by versions 4 and 4.1.
+In response to this grave threat, many operating systems now utilize ASLR to reduce predictability by shuffling software to random memory locations. - 16.
+The Android Operating System ("Android" or "Android OS") utilizes ASLR technology to protect itself and other software from abuse.
+Android began implementing ASLR technology as early as version 2.3, and advertised more robust implementations by versions 4 and 4.1.
+See A Look at ASLR in Android Ice Cream Sandwich 4.0, available at https://duo.com/blog/a-look-at-aslr-in-android-ice-cream-sandwich-4-0 and attached to this Complaint as Exhibit H.